Level/abstract-level/README.md

 ### `iterator = AbstractIterator(db, options)`

 The first argument to this constructor must be an instance of the relevant `AbstractLevel` implementation.
 The constructor will set `iterator.db` which is used (among other things) to access encodings and ensures that `db` will not be garbage collected in case there are no other references to it.
 The `options` argument must be the original `options` object that was passed to `db._iterator()` and it is therefore not (publicly) possible to create an iterator via constructors alone.

+The `signal` option, if any and once signaled, should abort an in-progress `_next()`, `_nextv()` or `_all()` call and reject the promise returned by that call with a [`LEVEL_ABORTED`](#errors) error.
+Doing so is optional until a future semver-major release.
+Responsibilities are divided as follows:

+1. Before a database has finished opening, `abstract-level` handles the signal
+2. While a call is in progress, the implementation handles the signal
+3. Once the signal is aborted, `abstract-level` rejects further calls.

+A method like `_next()` therefore doesn't have to check the signal _before_ it start its asynchronous work, only _during_ that work.
+Whether to respect the signal and on which (potentially long-running) methods, is up to the implementation.

 #### `iterator._next()`